Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Vengeant/Vengeant.md

 ## [[Evocations]] of [[Vengeant]]

 [[Vengeant]] remembers those who wronged its former wielders, and delights in the chance to humble their descendants.
 The wielder may focus Vengeant’s spite against a specific individual or group, marking him as despised, after one of the following events:
-- The wielder reveals her true identity and her enmity to the object of a negative Tie.
+- The wielder reveals her true identity and her enmity to the object of a negative [[Intimacy|Tie]].
 - A Dragon-Blooded Iselsi scion discovers how the target or his ancestors have wronged House Iselsi.
 [[Vengeant]] gains +1 Overwhelming against despised opponents.
 This effect is indefinite, lasting until the wielder manages to destroy the target or rededicates [[Vengeant]] against a new despised individual or group.